 - Input personal information and verify an email address

-All offers and benefits are loaded onto the Caniac Club account and can be redeemed in-store by swiping the card, or via the Raising Cane’s app or online ordering if the Caniac Club account has been linked to a Raising Cane’s account.
+All offers and benefits are loaded onto the Caniac Club account.
+They can be redeemed in-store by swiping the card, or via the Raising Cane’s app or online ordering if the Caniac Club account has been linked to a Raising Cane’s account.

 Caniac Club benefits

 Until August 12, 2024, Raising Cane’s generated plenty of buzz with a sign-up offer of a free Box Combo.
-For those who haven’t tried it, think of four perfectly fried chicken fingers, tasty crinkle-cut fries, Cane’s famous sauce, soft Texas toast, coleslaw and a drink.
-That sign-up freebie has now been removed, with the Caniac Club instead centred on birthday, member anniversary and other occasional offers.
+For those who haven’t tried it, think of four perfectly fried chicken fingers, tasty crinkle-cut fries, Cane’s famous sauce.
+It also includes soft Texas toast, coleslaw and a drink.
+That sign-up freebie has now been removed, with the Caniac Club instead centred on birthday, member anniversary and occasional offers.

 Members receive a free drink on their birthday, along with food rewards or a “Buy One, Get One Free” Box Combo on their Caniac Club anniversary, seasonal offers, exclusive discounts on Cane’s Gear, and member-only contests, sweepstakes, giveaways and local event ticket opportunities.